John Bell Day

 To mark the 50th anniversary of his discovery, John Bell was honoured with the naming of a new street in Titanic Quarter in February 2015, the new street circles the Belfast MET College.

 You can read John Bell’s full biography here.

 Photo credit: John Bell © Cern.

-In 2016, Ronald Hanson from the University of Delft – one of the top scientists working in quantum computing today – was at Queen's University Belfast to commemorate John Stewart Bell.
+This year, Ronald Hanson from the University of Delft– one of the top scientists working in quantum computing today– joined us at Queen's University Belfast to commemorate John Steward Bell.
 A capacity audience attended a Breakfast Briefing with Professor Hanson, chaired by former Head of Public Policy at Intel, Leonard Hobbs.
 175 people from the world of science and industry attended the discussion.
 13 post-doctorate students then attended a masterclass session later that morning with Hanson, to exchange experiences and expertise.

 Watch the interview with Professor Ronald Hanson and Leonard Hobbs.

 John Bell Day 2016 was jointly organised by Queen's University Belfast.
 The day was supported by IBEC.